MasoodGit/frontend-nanodegree-neighborhood-map/README.md

 On the right, there is a list view showing interesting places in the neighborhood.
 The places are displayed by category (e.g. food, nightlife, education, ...).

 * The list of places can be filtered by the input box on top of the list.
-Type in a type of place (e.g. food, fast-food, bar, ...) or type directly a place name.
+Type in a type of place (e.g. food, fast-food, bar, etc) or type directly a place name.
 The list will be filtered as you type to show only the places matching the query.
 * Click on a category name to collapse the list of its places.
 * Click on the *eye icon* next to a category name to hide its places in the list view and on the map.
 * Click on a list view item to select a place and to display the info window of that place on the map.